bioXgeo/IUCN_threats_by_traits/README.md

 # calculate basic stats
 t<- trait_summary_by_threat(species_data, threats_data, trait_column )
 summary(t)
+# fancier bar plot (looks nice but is not particularly meaningful)

+trait_summary_barplot(t)

 ```

-These are too simplistic to be useful but you get the idea.
+These are too simplistic to be useful but you get the idea to build on.

 Notes
 ---